Villa De Leyva (1)

 When we got back, the captain offered us a treat; we’re anchored offshore, and he created a swimming area behind the boat, so those of us who wanted to jumped in.
 Having brought my diving mask, I couldn’t resist the temptation.
 The water was cool; I confess I was expecting the bathtub water of the Keys.
 It was, however, clear, but there wasn’t much to see underwater.
 I can cross off “swimming in the Tyrrhenian Sea” from my to-do list.

-If volcanic activity and its results have been one constant, especially since Sicily, the historic tour of the city (generously termed!) was a reminder that the Greeks and Romans really influenced the area.
+If volcanic activity and its results have been one constant, especially since Sicily, the historic tour of the city (generously termed!) of Ponza was a reminder that the Greeks and Romans really influenced the area.
 In Roman days, it was a resort for wealthy Romans, and something of a fish farm.
-Grottos, cisterns, and tunnels provided both fresh water and a farm for eels, apparently part of the Roman diet.
+Grottos, cisterns, and tunnels provided both freshwater and a farm for eels, apparently part of the Roman diet.
 2000 years later, current Italians are importing water from the mainland.
 Having seen many Roman ruins, I think Europe technologically is still struggling to get up to the civilization that disappeared when Roman civilization gave way to the dark ages.

 The prison